schindlershadow/keep-teams-awake/README.md

 This is good for privacy and security reasons, but it does present a problem: Teams will assume that you aren't using your computer.

-Teams will then automatically set your status to "Away", making other people think that you aren't at your computer, and will also result in Teams not checking for new messages as regularly as it should.
+Teams will then automatically set your status to "Away", making other people mistakenly think that you aren't available, and will also result in Teams not checking for new messages as regularly as it should.

 This problem has become more apparent as Microsoft has shifted away from native desktop apps for some platforms (eg. Linux) and replaced the native apps with web versions, leaving those users with broken "Away" functionality.